ampproject/amp-toolbox/packages/optimizer-docker/README.md

 ### More complex configurations

-The `amp-toolbox-docker-optimizer` image can be layerd and composed using any of the usual container orchestration tools, like [Docker Compose](https://docs.docker.com/compose/) or [Kubernetes](https://kubernetes.io/).
+The `amp-toolbox-docker-optimizer` image can be layered and composed using any of the usual container orchestration tools, like [Docker Compose](https://docs.docker.com/compose/) or [Kubernetes](https://kubernetes.io/).
 An example of using Docker Compose is provided under the `demo` directory.

 ## Best Practice: Cache server-side-rendered AMPs